xhubio/nanook-website/docs/modules/logger.md

 ## Retrieve the logs

 To get all the logs read the property 'logger.entries'.
-This returns an hash where for each logLevel the logs are stored.
+This returns a hash where for each logLevel the logs are stored.

 ``` js